Voith: Acquisitions and joint ventures

 In February 2015, it was announced that Voith in Germany and Austria would cut 800 jobs in the paper machine segment and close the Voith Paper plants in Krefeld, Neuwied and St. Pölten.
 In 2016, the sale of the Industrial Services division was completed.
 Under the new owners, Triton Partners the business was split into two separate and independent brands.
 Since 2017, the service business for the automotive sector has been operating as Leadec, while the process and power plant industry segment became known as Veltec.

 On August 1, 2017, Voith GmbH changed its name and legal status to Voith GmbH & Co.
 KGaA.
 In fiscal 2017, all the company's shares in KUKA were sold.
 In the same year, Voith acquired a majority stake in the German digital services provider Ray Sono.

 In 2018, Voith partnered with Franka Emika to establish the new joint venture Voith Robotics, which is now managed solely by Voith.
 As part of this process, Voith acquired a stake in Franka Emika GmbH.
 As part of a realignment in 2022, Voith Robotics has discontinued its market activities.

 On July 31, 2020, Voith acquired a majority stake in the Croatian small hydropower company Sintaksa, which specializes in products and services for electromechanical and automation systems.

 On December 1, 2019, the acquisition of BTG was successfully completed.
 The company, headquartered in Switzerland, makes machinery for a wide range of applications, primarily for paper manufacturers.
 On April 30, 2020, the acquisition of Toscotec S.p.A. was also successfully completed.
 Toscotec was founded in 1948 and specializes in the development and production of paper machines, systems and components for the production of sanitary papers, paper and board.
 Voith has also acquired shares in the sustainability start-up Yangi®, which is headquartered in Varberg, Sweden.
 Both parties signed the purchase agreement in December 2022.
 The company focuses in particular on the megatrends of sustainability and circular economy.

 Voith has held 70 percent of the shares in ELIN Motoren GmbH since May 1, 2020.
 The acquisition of the remaining shares was completed in 2022.
 The company produces electric motors and generators in small series as well as for industrial applications.
 The Voith Turbo Group Division was also strengthened by the acquisition of the ARGO-HYTOS Group.
 This was successfully completed on August 2, 2022.
 ARGO-HYTOS, headquartered in Switzerland, develops and produces hydraulic components and systems with a focus on the off-highway sector (agricultural machinery, construction equipment and material handling vehicles).
 Voith's acquisition of IGW Rail was further announced in 2022.
 Based in Brno (Czech Republic), the company specializes in transmissions for rail vehicles.
 The acquisition will create one of the world's largest independent manufacturers of rail vehicle transmissions.
+As part of the realignment of the Group, Voith separated the commercial vehicle business of the Turbo Division as an independent company Driventic in November 2025.
+The aim is to sell Driventic to an investor.